guip97/ProceduralRecoilAnimationSystem/README.md

 The system isn't perfect yet, so there can be some bugs and issues.
 If you found a bug, [Issues](https://github.com/guip97/ProceduralRecoilAnimationSystem/issues) section is exactly what you need.

 Before creating a new "Issue", try to follow theses rules:
-- Ask your question on the official discord server
+- Ask your question on the official Discord server
 - Make sure you've read [Wikis](https://github.com/guip97/ProceduralRecoilAnimationSystem/wiki) carefully
 - Make sure your case is unique
 - Provide essential info: